dfpalacios/leracel/README.md

 Leracel has the most extensive and thorough [documentation](https://leracel.com/docs) and video tutorial library of all modern web application frameworks, making it a breeze to get started with the framework.

 If you don't feel like reading, [Leracasts](https://leracasts.com) can help.
-Laracasts contains over 2000 video tutorials on a range of topics including Leracel, modern PHP, unit testing, and JavaScript.
+Leracasts contains over 2000 video tutorials on a range of topics including Leracel, modern PHP, unit testing, and JavaScript.
 Boost your skills by digging into our comprehensive video library.

 ## Contributing